LAPIS is a fast web API for massive open virus sequencing databases: Acknowledgements

 \section{Acknowledgements}

-We acknowledge all labs for timely submission of their monkeypox and SARS-CoV-2 sequencing data to GenBank.
-We acknowledge the Nextstrain team for pre-processing of the GenBank data.
-Both efforts are core for LAPIS to share sequencing data from outbreaks as they are generated.
-We thank Sarah Nadeau for valuable discussions and feedback on the manuscript.
+We acknowledge all labs for the timely submission of their SARS-CoV-2 and mpox sequencing data to the ISNDC (GenBank, ENA, and DDBJ) and GISAID.
+We acknowledge the Nextstrain team for pre-processing the GenBank data.
+These efforts are core for LAPIS to share sequencing data from outbreaks as they are generated.
+We thank \orcidaffil{0000-0003-1008-8918} Sarah Nadeau for valuable discussions and feedback on the manuscript.
+We thank \orcidaffil{0000-0002-5396-1193} François Bienvenu for valuable discussions on the ``maybe'' queries.